 Despite not having a ton of success as a right handed hitter at the Major League level, Bell does have the talent to hit for average and power from both sides of the plate.
 However, his work in the minors and in Pittsburgh shows that his strength is from the left side of the plate and that he will need to show consistency from the right side in the future.

 Despite a few struggles on defense, Bell held his own at first base for the most part and showed rare maturity at the plate.
 Because of this, he earned a B+ grade.
 I went back and forth about whether or not to give him a B or an A, but I feel as if we didn’t see enough of him for an A to be given out.Bell is a huge part of the Pirates future plans and though 2016 didn’t end well, this 23-year old first baseman is definitely a reason to hold onto hope when it comes to 2017 and the years beyond that.
 (October 17, 2016 by Jose Negron)

-Dec 26, 2016: Since the Pirates drafted him in 2011, but especially over the last few years, Josh Bell set his sights on reaching the Major Leagues.
+Dec 26, 2016: Since the Pirates drafted him in 2011, Josh Bell set his sights on reaching the Major Leagues.
 That was the end point, he thought, the ultimate goal, the light at the end of the tunnel.
 He made it this year, but it wasn't the finish line he'd built up in his mind.

 "You realize you're just getting out of the starting blocks," Bell said.